95thcobra/fuzzyrs/README.md

 # fuzzyrs
 Runescape private server revision 718.

-TODO List
+# TODO

 * Fix Nomad attack animation
 * Clean up region after sailing
 * Fix Nomad ending.
 Something happens to character not allowing them to move.
 * Fix Overload timer in middle of screen

+* Player dot on minimap doesn't show orange for clan members
+* Implement an iron man mode
+    * Iron man and regular player
+    * Implement a PlayerType system to use this.

+* Nex needs to be listed in boss tabs.
+* Fix last note entry not being able to be deleted.
+* Fine tune Wilderness Agility and Gnome Agility course
+* Fix exit portals for runecrafting
+* Add check action to Giant Pouch item id = 5514
+* Fix obby maul in Cache
+* Avatar doesn't spawn

+# DONE

-* Fix StackOverFlow thrown when Nomad is finished
+* [FIXED] Fix StackOverFlow thrown when Nomad is finished *
-    *
 	    ```
     	java.lang.StackOverflowError